Kenean25/FUTURE_UX_03/README.md

-# FUTURE_UX_03
+## FUTURE_UX_03
-#### CRM dashboard for a 5-member digital agency managing 30+ clients.
+### CRM dashboard for a 5-member digital agency managing 30+ clients.

-### 1. Project Overview
+###  Project Overview

-This project focuses on designing a web-based CRM (Client Relationship Management) dashboard for small agencies to manage clients, track leads, and organize follow-ups efficiently.

-Many small agencies still manage their clients using spreadsheets, messages, and basic tools.
+This project focuses on designing a web-based CRM (Client Relationship Management) dashboard for small agencies to manage clients, track leads, and organize follow-ups efficiently.Many small agencies still manage their clients using spreadsheets, messages, and basic tools.
 This creates problems such as missed follow-ups, disorganized data, and poor client management.

 The goal of this project is to design a clear, scalable, and easy-to-use CRM dashboard that helps teams manage clients and leads in one plac

-### 2. Problem Statement
+### 1. Problem Statement

 Small agencies often face these challenges: